 In defining "members of the candidate's family" and "members of the judge's family" siblings of the candidate and judge are included.
+The phrase "major donor" is also included.
 Likewise, no reference is made to retention elections.
-This differs from the definitions in the ABA Model Code of Judicial Conduct.
+In these respects, this section differs from the ABA Model Code of Judicial Conduct.

 The ABA Model Code defines "continuing part-time judge," "periodic part-time judge," and "pro tempore part-time judge."
 Also, in the Application Section, the ABA model refers to "retired judge subject to recall."
-In the adaption of the model for Mississippi application, these are reduced to "part-time judge," and "special judge," which covers nonstandard positions subject to special treatment.
+In the adaption of the model for Mississippi application, these are reduced to "part-time judge," and "special judge," which covers non-standard positions subject to special treatment.
 See Application Section.